 - Provides career development

-The VAs are full-time service provider employees and offer a career path, growth opportunities, and incentives to optimize performance.
+In this case, the outsourced administrative support is a virtual assistant backed by a team.
+The VAs are all full-time employees, and the company offers a career path, growth opportunities, and incentives to optimize performance.
 But to you, they are just like internal employees, embedded in your organizations and working directly with your executives.

 Learn more: 26 Virtual Assistant Tasks You Can Outsource